RobertoTorino/_oceanblue/README.md

 ### Info

 **Project to show how to implement some media attributes and visualizations on a website using mostly css and html.**
-**Also, a brief explanation on how to build a docker container for this static website and run this locally.**
+**Also, a brief explanation on how to build a podman container for this static website and run this locally.**

 ### Page One (index.html) main elements